codedhologram/codedhologram/README.md

 - 👋 Hi, I’m @codedhologram
-- 👀 I’m interested in math, infinity nikki, animal crossing and crocheting
+- 👀 I’m interested in math and crocheting
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning TOO MUCH
 - 💞️ I’m not looking to collaborate at the moment
 - 📫 How to reach me - nah
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: make me a panini
+- ⚡ Fun fact: i'm lactose intolerant

 <!---
 codedhologram/codedhologram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.